elixir-ecto/ecto/guides/Getting Started.md

 end
 ```

 **NOTE:** `changeset.valid?` will not check constraints (such as `uniqueness_constraint`).
 For that, you will need to attempt to do an insert and check for errors.
-It's for this reason it's best practice to try inserting data and validation the returned tuple from `Friends.Repo.insert` to get the correct errors.
+It's for this reason it's best practice to try inserting data and validation the returned tuple from `Friends.Repo.insert` to get the correct errors, rather than relying on the changeset itself.

 If the insertion of the changeset succeeds, then you can do whatever you wish with the `person` returned in that result.
 If it fails, then you have access to the changeset and its errors.
 In the failure case, you may wish to present these errors to the end user.